 New Online Safety Act

-In January 2020, the Government published a new Online Safety Bill.
+The Online Safety and Media Regulation Act 2022 was signed into law in December 2022.
 The legislation aims to improve online safety for children.
-It proposes to appoint an Online Safety Commissioner (OSC) with regulation and enforcement powers to deal with disputes.
+An Online Safety Commissioner (OSC) will be appointed with regulation and enforcement powers to deal with disputes.

 You can learn more about online safety.